 NIMSS website needs updating.
 Hongwei will confirm, but he believes Francis should have authority to make/request changes.

-Jim Strickland requested that Hongwei ask ADRs at participating institutions to make there new heads/chairs aware that they are now part of SAC-2
+Jim Strickland requested that Hongwei ask ADRs at participating institutions to make their new heads/chairs aware that they are now part of SAC-2

 Neal announced that UT has 2 open positions in precision animal health